Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 JavaScript and C# both have very similar async ergonmics to Rust but don't require you to set up a complex runtime to actually use them.

-Rust doesn't come with a runtime, meaning you have to either write your own, or use something like Tokio or Smol.
+Rust doesn't come with an async runtime, meaning you have to either write your own, or use something like Tokio or Smol.

 I've spoken to a few people who find this really off-putting, and list it among reasons they've not really given Rust a shot, which is fair, but a shame.